AxaFrance/oidc-client/packages/react/README.md

 - [How It Works](#how-it-works)
 - [Service Worker Support](#service-worker-support)

-Easy set up of OIDC for react and use the new react context api as state management.
+Easy set up of OIDC for react.
-It use AppAuthJS behind the scene.
+It use AppAuthJS behind the scene because it very lightweight and created by openid certification team. oidc-client use in V3 is heavy and not longer maintained.

 - **Secure** :
   - With the use of Service Worker, your tokens (refresh_token and access_token) are not accessible to the javascript client code (big protection against XSRF attacks)